AWDaM/Edgyne/README.md

 - The camera culling works using both AABBs and Spheres for more precision.
 - Meshes and textures can be added individually to game objects.

+### Invididual tasks

+The engine has been created by us both, and the tasks below show the focuses of each member, even though the tasks are not exclusive of each member

+Jaume Surís:

+- Mesh Binary Format
+- Exporting and Importing
+- QuadTree
+- Serialization of the Scene
+- Mouse Picking

+Lorién Portella:

+- Engine Structure (GameObjects and Components)
+- Global Transformations
+- Editor Camera
+- Camera Culling
+- Time Manager
+- Resource Manager